program--/fipio/cran-comments.md

 This is a resubmission.
 This version includes new features.
 See the NEWS.md file for details.

-Additionally, I have fixed redirected URLs in the README.
+Additionally, I have fixed the redirected URLs in the README.

 ## Test environments